Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description**

-Entities to be pre-loaded from the datastore into the in-memory cache at Kong start-up.
+Entities to be pre-loaded from the datastore into the in-memory cache at Kong startup.
 This speeds up the first access of endpoints that use the given entities.
 When the `services` entity is configured for warmup, the DNS entries for values in its `host` attribute are pre-resolved asynchronously as well.
 Cache size set in `mem_cache_size` should be set to a value large enough to hold all instances of the specified entities.
-If the size is insufficient, Kong will log a warning.
+If the size is insufficient, Kong logs a warning.

 ## DNS Resolver

-By default the DNS resolver will use the standard configuration files `/etc/hosts` and `/etc/resolv.conf`.
-The settings in the latter file will be overridden by the environment variables `LOCALDOMAIN` and `RES_OPTIONS` if they have been set.
+By default, the DNS resolver uses the standard configuration files `/etc/hosts` and `/etc/resolv.conf`.
+The settings in the latter file are overridden by the environment variables `LOCALDOMAIN` and `RES_OPTIONS` if they have been set.